benhaotang/OpenDeepResearcher-via-searxng/README.md

 - **Chrome/Browser**: Choose between external Chrome (use_jina = false, use_embed_browser = false) or embedded browser (use_embed_browser = true)
 - **SearXNG Access**: For local setup, verify port 4000 is available.
 Alternatively, use https://searx.perennialte.ch/ or another public instance that supports JSON output (test with `instance-url/search?q=test&format=json` to see if it returns JSON data or 403)

+## Price prediction

+- If you use the online mode, the cost is around \$0.1 to \$0.5 for simple reports in minutes or up to \$2 for complex reports in up to an hour.
+(Using Gemini 2.0 Flash paid version as reference, claude and o3-mini will be much expensive)
+- If you use the hybrid mode, the cost is around \$0.01 to \$0.1 for even most comprehensive reports.
+But please ensure you have enough context length for the models to work with, recommend at least 32k tokens.
+- If you use the fully local mode, the generation time will be a lot longer, for a 5 interation 4 search items report, it will take around 1 hour on my RX 7800 XT.

+My example, a 8-pages proceeding style physics report going through 573 sources using online method took 51 min at €1.4 with Gemini 2.0 Flash(via openrouter) and Jina.

+Of course, the above is if you don't count electricity bill.

 ---

 Follow original author Matt on [X](https://x.com/mattshumer_) for base code updates.